nomnom-insights/nomnom.bunnicula/README.md

 - `:timeout`

-:warning: If it returns *anything else* it will be considered a failure and the job will be retried!
+> :warning: If it returns *anything else than the keywords listed above* it will be considered a failure and the job will be retried!

 A simpler handler looks like this: